Capitains/flask-capitains-nemo/docs/Nemo.plugin.rst

 - It can add new routes on top of the existing routes
 - It can remove original routes, and bring new one
 - It can bring new `filters <http://exploreflask.readthedocs.io/en/latest/templates.html#custom-filters>`_
-- It can add new informations to what is passed to the template through their :ref:`pluginRender` function
+- It can add new informations to what is passed to the template through their :ref:`pluginRender <pluginRender>` function

 How plugin are registered